Letter from Birmingham Jail: Summary and themes

 King cited Martin Buber and Paul Tillich with further examples from the past and present of what makes laws just or unjust: "A law is unjust if it is inflicted on a minority that, as a result of being denied the right to vote, had no part in enacting or devising the law."
 In terms of obedience to the law, King says citizens have "not only a legal but a moral responsibility to obey just laws" and also "to disobey unjust laws".
 King stated that it is not morally wrong to disobey a law that pertains to one group of people differently from another.
-Alabama has used "all sorts of devious methods" to deny its black citizens their right to vote and thus preserve its unjust laws and broader system of white supremacy.
+Alabama has used "all sorts of devious methods" to deny its Black citizens their right to vote and thus preserve its unjust laws and broader system of white supremacy.
 Segregation laws are immoral and unjust "because segregation distorts the soul and damages the personality.
 It gives the segregator a false sense of superiority and the segregated a false sense of inferiority."
 Even some just laws, such as permit requirements for public marches, are unjust when they are used to uphold an unjust system.

 King addressed the accusation that the Civil Rights Movement was "extreme" by first disputing the label but then accepting it.
 Compared to other movements at the time, King found himself as a moderate.
 However, in his devotion to his cause, King referred to himself as an extremist.
 Jesus and other great reformers were extremists: "So the question is not whether we will be extremists, but what kind of extremists we will be.
 Will we be extremists for hate or for love?"
-King's discussion of extremism implicitly responded to numerous "moderate" objections to the ongoing movement, such as US President Dwight D. Eisenhower's claim that he could not meet with civil rights leaders because doing so would require him to meet with the Ku Klux Klan.
+King's discussion of extremism implicitly responded to numerous "moderate" objections to the ongoing movement, such as U.S. president Dwight D. Eisenhower's claim that he could not meet with civil rights leaders because doing so would require him to meet with the Ku Klux Klan.

 King expressed general frustration with both white moderates and certain "opposing forces in the Negro community".
 He wrote that white moderates, including clergymen, posed a challenge comparable to that of white supremacists: "Shallow understanding from people of good will is more frustrating than absolute misunderstanding from people of ill will.
 Lukewarm acceptance is much more bewildering than outright rejection."
 King asserted that the white church needed to take a principled stand or risk being "dismissed as an irrelevant social club".
 Regarding the black community, King wrote that we need not follow "the 'do-nothingism' of the complacent nor the hatred and despair of the Black nationalist."